qiyuxinlin/FusionRAG/README.md

 You can find example rule templates for optimizing DeepSeek-V2 and Qwen2-57B-A14, two SOTA MoE models, in the [ktransformers/optimize/optimize_rules](ktransformers/optimize/optimize_rules) directory.
 These templates are used to power the `local_chat.py` demo.

 A detailed description of the injection using DeepSeek-V2 as an example is given [here](doc/en/deepsee-v2-injection.md).

+<h2 id="ack">Acknowledgment</h2>

+The development of KTransformer is based on the flexible and versatile framework provided by Transformers.
+We also benefit from advanced kernels such as GGUF/GGML, Llamafile, and Marlin.

+We are planning to contribute back to the community by upstreaming our modifications.